-Paper is made from wood, a natural and renewable material.
-As young trees grow they absorb CO2 from the atmosphere.
-As a wood product, paper also continues to store carbon throughout its lifetime, making them effective carbon sinks.
-For every tonne of wood a forest produces, it removes 1.47 tonnes of CO2 from the air and replaces it with 1.07 tonnes of oxygen.
+Paper is based on wood, a natural and renewable material.
+As trees grow they absorb CO2 from the atmosphere.
+Furthermore, as a wood product, the paper also continues to store carbon throughout its lifetime.

 FSC® (Forest Stewardship Council®) is a stakeholder owned system for promoting responsible management of the world’s forests, with 182 million hectares of forest certified and over 27,500 Chain of Custody certificates worldwide as of April 2014.

 ‘One of the best ways to address climate change is to use more wood, not less.
 Wood is simply the most abundant, biodegradable and renewable material on the planet.’

 -Patrick Moore, PhD (me), Chairman and Chief Scientist of Greenspirit Strategies Ltd, and co-founder and former director of Greenpeace.